Pregnancy Calculator

 When should I take a pregnancy test?

-Pregnancy tests measure a hormone called beta-HCG, which doesn't appear until after implantation.
+Pregnancy tests measure a hormone called beta-human chorionic gonadotropin, or beta-hCG, which doesn't appear until after implantation.
 This is why testing too early is more likely to result in a false negative.
-A false negative result indicates that you're not pregnant, even though you are.
-During the first trimester, beta-HCG increases drastically, meaning the more time after conception, the more likely you are to see a positive result.
+A false negative means the test incorrectly indicates that you're not pregnant, even though you are.
+During the first trimester, beta-hCG increases drastically, meaning the more time after conception, the more likely you are to see a positive result.

 How is pregnancy due date determined?